21 cm band also known as the Hydrogen line is one of the important bands in radio astronomy.

 Of course, real-world devices can’t get such characteristics due to many reasons but anyway real params should be very close to the theoretical and that’s great.

 Please contact me if you wish to get Eagle project files.

 The whole board was placed inside the metal box which was hermetically sealed.
 As the input and output connectors, I’m using the N-type connectors which were bolted to the case.
-For the power delivery is used 4700 pF feedthrough capacitor.
+The power delivery is used a 4700 pF feedthrough capacitor.
 The optimal supply voltage is 6-9 volts.